bigfix/developer.bigfix.com/site/reference/types/bes-computer-group-set.md

 # type: bes computer group set

-The &lt;bes computer group set&lt; inspectors convert an iterated list of computer groups into a set, which allows you to perform intersections, unions and other mathematical operations on them.
+The &lt;bes computer group set&gt; inspectors convert an iterated list of computer groups into a set, which allows you to perform intersections, unions and other mathematical operations on them.

 # element of &lt;bes computer group set&gt; : bes computer group

-Returns the unique elements of the specified &lt;bes computer group set&lt;, removing duplicates and sorting by value.
+Returns the unique elements of the specified &lt;bes computer group set&gt;, removing duplicates and sorting by value.

 # intersection of &lt;bes computer group set&gt; : bes computer group set